 Choose a pattern theme and repeat it throughout the space

-If you have a sofa and matching chairs with rectangle arm shapes, consider using more rectangles in the form of floor lamps, vases, ottomans, or as accents in wall décor.
+If you have a sofa and matching chairs with rectangle arm shapes, consider using more rectangles in the form of floor lamps, vases, ottomans, or accents in wall décor.
 You can still incorporate other patterns, but by following a pattern theme, your entire room will have a balanced feel.
 A pattern can be found in various forms, such as flatware, fabrics, furniture, accessories, dinnerware, flooring, and so on.

 Creating a stylish interior involves more than just mixing and matching colors

 The premise of pattern usage in interior design is an essential part of the end result.
 Patterns are noticeable in fabrics.
 Most people overlook the natural patterns in the shape and placement of furniture.
-All objects possess patterns, whether they are stripes, square, circular, or a combination of shapes.
+All objects possess patterns, whether they are stripes, squares, circular, or a combination of shapes.

 Consider patterns that are suitable for the style of your home

 Bold patterns and vibrant colors would work well in contemporary spaces.
 These patterns would not work so well in a French country-style home.
 For an even design transition, repeat the patterns that already exist in your home’s architectural elements.
 Some of the ways in which the pattern is applied are eminently practical; others are fairly eccentric.

 Add accessories to emphasize the patterns created by your furniture placement